eschutz/atom-console/README.md

 ## Usage

 Toggle `atom-console` with `alt-ctrl-x`, then enter any command specified within Atom.
 To see all available commands, open `atom-console` and type 'help'.
 To search for commands, type 'find'.
+Auto-complete with `tab`.

-Currently included non-Atom commands include `[lang]-mode` and `package-install`.
-For more information see the [commands](#commands) section.
+Some currently included non-Atom commands include commands bound to all grammar options in Atom (`[lang]-mode`) and `package-install`.
+A list of all built-in custom commands can be found in the [commands](#commands) section.

 As development continues, more custom commands will be added, especially ones inspired by Emac's `M-x` console.

 ## Features

-- Execute any Atom command from a more traditional console, as opposed to the built in command palette
+- Execute any Atom command from a convenient console, as opposed to the built in command palette
 - Perform custom commands that execute Javascript

 ## Commands